maxwai/ATConnect_Bot/README.md

 - [X] Countdown functionality that carries on after restart
 - [X] Purge function for Admin
 - [X] Timezone functionality to know the timezone / current local time of a user
+- [X] Possibility to add the Trained Role to Users for Instructors
 - [ ] Event functionality where users can choose their position

 ## License [![GitHub license](https://badgen.net/github/license/maxwai/ATConnect_Bot)](LICENSE)